openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

   pipelinesascode.tekton.dev/task: "[https://raw.githubusercontent.com/tektoncd/catalog/main/task/git-clone/0.3/git-clone.yaml]"
 ```

-Additionally, you can as well a reference to a task from a YAML file inside your
+Additionally, you can as well have a reference to a task from a YAML file inside your repo if you specify the relative path to it, for example :
->>>>>>> ebf9e67d (Add vale grammar editing)
-repo if you specify the relative path to it, for example :

 ```yaml
 pipelinesascode.tekton.dev/task: "[share/tasks/git-clone.yaml]"